Common Square API Patterns

 Some Square API resources support versioning.
 For example, each Customer object has a version field.
 Initially, the version number is 0.
 Each update increases the version number.
 If you don't specify a version number in the request, the latest version is assumed.

 This resource version number enables optimistic concurrency; multiple transactions can complete without interfering with each other.
-As a best practice, you should include the version field in the request to enable optimistic concurrency.
+As a best practice, you should include the version field in your request.
 The value must be set to the current version.
 For more information, see Optimistic Concurrency.

-The following code example updates a customer name.
-The updateCustomer method also includes a version number.
+The following example updates a customer name.
+The $client->customer->update method also includes a version number.
 The method succeeds only if the specified version number is the latest version of the customer object on the server.

 If the version numbers on the client and server don't match, the call fails with the following: